 My initial pins for those popular posts got some traction as I pushed them hard to group boards, but they never became the most popular pins!
 The ones that won me the highest repin counts and traffic were repins made by other users to their boards and to group boards.
 Most of the times, these users had even smaller Pinterest following than I do.

 I gu s, this is a good point in understanding Pinterest algorithm.
 When you push your content, it helps others to find it.
 However, what Pinterest will show higher, is probably not what you pushed, but what people repined.
 I understand that for Pinterest, shares by other users, mean that others find your content interesting.

 Pinterest Group Boards Analytics in Tailwind

 Tailwind has a special page where you can filter your group boards by various metrics, one of them is engagement.
 If you never tried to use Tailwind, I recommend you at least to get yourself the free trial and see if you find it useful, as I do.

-(You will get a $15 credit if you move to a paid plan some time later, I can probably get a small commission for this, my disclosure policy is here).
+(You will get a $15 credit if you move to a paid plan sometime later, I can probably get a small commission for this, my disclosure policy is here).

 To see Group Boards stats, you need to find Track Your Brand Page > Board Insights.
 Leave only Group boards checked.

 I would focus on Virality metric, which means how many repins the group generates per Pin.